 Chief Strategy Officer

-As the Chief Strategy Officer, Joanne Burns works directly with the CEO to advance Cerner's strategic initiatives and direction.
-She has responsibility for ensuring that execution across all of Cerner’s business units aligns to its vision through a clearly articulated strategy.
-Additionally, she works with executive leadership at large, national health care organizations guiding alignment of information technology initiatives to strategic goals and objectives tied directly to Board of Director priorities.
+As the chief strategy officer, Joanne Burns advances Cerner's strategic initiatives and direction by ensuring that execution across all of Cerner’s business units aligns to its vision through a clearly articulated strategy.
+Additionally, she works with executive leadership at large, national health care organizations guiding alignment of information technology initiatives to strategic goals and objectives established by board of director priorities.

-Since joining Cerner in 2004, Joanne has held a number of progressively responsible positions including large scale program development, global market entry strategy, business development, financial planning/management, crisis management, solution strategy and development.
+Since joining Cerner in 2004, Joanne has held positions across all lines of business with responsibilities including large scale program development, global market entry strategy, business development, crisis management, financial planning/management, solution strategy and development.

-From 2010 to 2013, Joanne led the Tiger Institute, a unique public/private partnership between Cerner and the University of Missouri.
-As Chief Information Officer of MU Health Care and Executive Director of the Tiger Institute, Joanne had responsibility for strategic direction and operational execution for healthcare information technology including cybersecurity, big data management, innovation, deployment, and population health across the state of Missouri.
-Joanne led the organization from a HIMSS Analytics Adoption Model Stage 3 to a Stage 7 in less than three years.
+Joanne led the Tiger Institute, a unique public/private partnership between Cerner and the University of Missouri, serving as chief information officer of MU Health Care and executive director of the Tiger Institute.
 Under her leadership, MU Health Care received the Missouri Quality Award, and was recognized as a U.S. News & World Report “Most Connected” hospital.

-Joanne received her Bachelor of Science in Nursing from the University of New York at Plattsburgh in 1982 and her Masters of Public Administration in Hospital Administration from the University of San Francisco in 1997.
-Joanne received Program Certification in “Women on Boards” from the Harvard T.H Chan School of Public Health.
+Joanne received her Bachelor of Science in Nursing from the University of New York at Plattsburgh and her Master of Public Administration in Hospital Administration from the University of San Francisco.
+Joanne received program certification in “Women on Boards” from the Harvard T.H Chan School of Public Health.
 She is also an American College of Healthcare Executives Fellow designate.

 Fresh from our blog.
 Read the latest from thought leaders at the intersection of health and care.